 Each support shall be identified with a leader and an individual callout.
 Support callouts shall list the pole identifier, pole type, pedestal size and station/offset to an accuracy of a tenth of a foot.
-The callout should also list what is on or attached to the pole: (pushbutton, pedestrian signal head, bracket arm, etc.).
+The callout should also list what is on or attached to the pole (pushbutton, pedestrian signal head, bracket arm, etc.) and the depth of the pole foundation if a deep foundation is required.
 Support symbols illustrated on the plan shall accurately represent the outside diameter of the foundation.